Willy Adames Player Props: Brewers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 24th-ranked team ERA across all MLB pitching staffs (5.19).
+- The pitching staff for the Red Sox has a collective 9.7 K/9, the fifth-best in the league.

-- Red Sox pitchers combine to allow the second-most home runs in baseball (29 total, 1.5 per game).
+- The Red Sox's 5.08 team ERA ranks 25th across all league pitching staffs.

-- Pivetta makes the start for the Red Sox, his fourth of the season.
-He is 0-1 with a 4.50 ERA and 16 strikeouts in 14 2/3 innings pitched.
+- Red Sox pitchers combine to give up the fourth-most home runs in baseball (30 total, 1.4 per game).

-- His last appearance was in relief on Thursday when the righty tossed 2/3 innings against the Minnesota Twins while giving up hits.
+- Whitlock (1-1) gets the starting nod for the Red Sox, his third this season.

-- The 30-year-old has amassed an ERA of 4.50, with 10.3 strikeouts per nine innings, in three games this season.
-Opponents are hitting .204 against him.
+- His most recent appearance was out of the bullpen on Saturday when the righty tossed 2/3 innings against the Milwaukee Brewers while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.